LoginRadius/csharp-password-hash/README.md

 * Unit test cases to check the library fuctionality

 ## Getting Started
-* Must have the latest version of the Visual Studio
+* Must have the latest version of the Visual Studio Code

 Clone `csharp-password-hash` into your system using below commands: